catonsville-pack-306/cub306.org/public/join.md

 ## <i class="far fa-calendar-alt"></i> Late Registrations or Transfers ##

 If your interested in joining us outside of a signup event, by all means contact us.
-We accept scouts year round, however after December it may be very hard to catch scouts up with award requirements without a bit of work at home on the scouts and parents side.
+We accept scouts year round, however after December it may be challenging to catch scouts up with award requirements without a bit of work at home on the scout's and parents' side.

 [join][join]